tetratelabs/eg-backstage-demo/README.md

 1. (optional) [`node`](https://nodejs.org/).
 The v16.18.0 LTS version is recommended.
 Note: Make sure to use `x64` architecture, since some of the modules still `x64`-only.
 1. (optional) [`yarn`](https://classic.yarnpkg.com/lang/en/docs/install/) classic.

-> Note: We supply a `Makefile` that downloads all of the required [tools](./Tools.mk).
+> Note: We supply a [`Makefile`](./Makefile) that downloads all of the required [tools](./Tools.mk).

 ## Playing around

-First we need to build the app, you can run the following command (⚠️ This takes a while, be patient):
+After you have a running cluster with Envoy Gateway installed, you need to build the Backstage App, you can run the following command (⚠️ This takes a while, be patient):

 ```console
 make build